ilmoralito/100-days-of-code/README.md

 #day 4 30-04-2020

 Today i have been getting acquainted with next js dynamic api routes.
 What was planned on day 3 is pending

+#day 5 01-05-2020

+Today I recap about dynamic api routes using REST api.
+Tomorrow I plan to understand how to keep a state between pages